okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/authenticators-custom-authenticator/main/ios/sdksteps.md

 You can use the Apps API's [update application](/docs/reference/api/apps/#update-application) operation (`PUT /apps/${appId}`) to modify the `settings.oauthClient.grant_types` property array to include the JWT Bearer grant type, `urn:ietf:params:oauth:grant-type:jwt-bearer`.

-Alternatively, when you add or update a custom authenticator with an existing OIDC application, the application automatically bootstraps with the JWT Bearer grant type.
+Alternatively, when you add or update a custom authenticator with an existing OIDC application, the application automatically updates with the JWT Bearer grant type.

 See the [Configure and Use JWT Bearer Grant](https://www.postman.com/okta-eng/workspace/okta-example-collections/collection/26510466-46beb74b-4755-4cf0-9847-845ccac1ccbd?action=share&creator=15037798) Postman Collection for API examples of
 * How to get your OIDC app object properties